 Then everything changed.
 Just as he was lamenting the likelihood that revenge might never be his – that his body might fail him first – he felt a terrible sensation in his stomach, as though someone had kicked him, and suddenly the sensation swept through his body – but much to his shock, there was no pain.
 Instead, as the sensation spread, he felt a fresh burst of energy, and almost as quickly as the sensation had hit him, it was gone.

 At last, he opened his eyes.
-His breathing was again a task which came naturally, and without delay he jumped to his feet and pulled out his wand.
+His breathing was again a task which came naturally, and without delay he jumped to his feet.

 It was time to take his revenge.